Arras France Travel Guide

 Beyond typical sightseeing, Arras has opportunities to explore local culture.

-Staying in a "chambre d'hôtes" (Bed & Breakfast) or frequenting local "estaminets" (traditional pub-restaurants) offers excellent chances for interaction with locals and direct daily life experiences.
+Staying in a "chambre d'hôtes" (Bed & Breakfast) or frequenting local "estaminets" (traditional pub-restaurants) has superb chances for meeting residents and direct daily life experiences.
 These create informal cultural exchange.

 A major international music festival at the Citadelle.
 It draws renowned artists and large audiences, for a lively atmosphere and diverse musical genres.
 Book tickets on GetYourGuide.